Step 1) An Introduction to Branding

 - Set up a timer to show how long until the launch (but don’t be late)

-- Launch at the same time with as much material as you can – This gives the clear view of just how prepared you have been.
+- Launch at the same time with as much material as you can – This gives a clear view of just how prepared you have been.

 - Be exclusive about who you tell about the launch